NodyHub/blog/content/posts/2020-07-container-breakouts.md

 If you got access to a container that shares directories with the host, that is not direct a problem.
 But, if the container has access to the host root-filesystem as user root (pre-assumed that there is no [AppArmor](https://man.cx/apparmor(7)) or [SELinux](https://man7.org/linux/man-pages/man8/selinux.8.html) in place) you got the jack pot!
 We have multiple ways to approach the underlying host.

-Lets assume that the host root directory is accessible at `/hostfs`
+Let’s assume that the host root directory is accessible at `/hostfs`

 #### SSH to user